dmeybohm/wisdom-chess/README.md

 Currently supported are Windows, macOS, and Android.

 An experimental Web Assembly port also exists <a href="https://wisdom-chess.netlify.app/" target="_blank">here</a>.
-*NOTE* it does have some problems, such as not loading on Android Chrome and sometimes the interface disappears.
+*NOTE* While the desktop builds seem stable, the Web assembly port does have some problems, such as not loading on Android Chrome and sometimes the interface disappears.
 I'm thinking of porting this to [qmlweb](https://github.com/qmlweb/qmlweb) to fix those problems.

 ## Building